a2roger/backup/w3_computervision/readme.md

 Tracks multiple bodies using a very similar structure to face.

-The predictions format uses a somewhat a different format.
+The predictions use a json format that's somewhat different than face.

 # Other Tracking